 4. You have a difficult time seeing people who you deem as “shallow” (ie: loud, cocky, etc.) as people with real emotions and problems of their own.
 On the other hand, you completely understand people who are less fortunate, sad, lonely, and in need of help.
 You’re totally the person that roots for and supports the under dog.

 5. You have an inflated ego because you feel like your mind is so complex and unique.
 While you understand other people, they don’t seem to understand you which leads to you feeling more complex and “deep.”

 6. You like sad, dark, and mysterious things (i.e: true crime podcasts, sad documentaries, etc.).
 You have a curiosity for the sad things in life because knowing more about them helps motivate you to make a difference in the world.
 Also, you think depressing stuff is just super interesting.
-While you’re a fan of dark stuff, you also highly regard light rooms, windows open on a crisp fall day, and all the happy things in life.
+Unfortunately, you’re also really sensitive to dark things so they can easily make you feel sad and depressed.
+It’s a love-hate relationship.
+While you’re drawn to dark things, you also highly regard light rooms, windows open on a crisp fall day, and all the happy things in life.
 It’s completely contradictory just like everything else about INFJ’s.

 7. You say, “Yes,” to socializing and you’re even somewhat excited to attend a social gathering but you instantly regret saying, “Yes,” with every fiber of your being once you start getting ready to go.
 Especially if you have to socialize with people you aren’t comfortable with yet.

 8. You’re not able to see things as “black and white.”
 You have to find out for yourself if you agree with certain things.
 You’ve never been one to go along with what everyone else is doing and you have very firm opinions that sometimes seem contradictory and random but that make perfect sense in your own mind.
 You have studied and figured out what feels right to you regardless of what different organizations or political parties agree with.